-How to tell if car battery is bad, how long it should last: Your car’s battery is one of those things you don’t think about much until something goes wrong.
+How can you tell if car battery is bad, plus how long it should last?
+Your car’s battery is one of those things you don’t think about much until something goes wrong.
 If you’ve ever left your lights on accidentally and drained your battery, you know what an awful feeling it is to be stranded with a dead car.

 Most car owners know how important the battery is to their car’s lifespan, but few are aware of when the right time to change the battery is, because (like estimating how long your brakes will last) there isn’t a set time frame for how long a car battery should last.